keep-starknet-strange/madara/docs/contributor-starter-pack.md

 Starkware, which is the company at the root of Starknet innovation, is rewarding the contributors via [OnlyDust](https://www.onlydust.xyz/).
-This is an amazing initiative and opportunity that reward early builders of the Starknet ecoystem.
+This is an amazing initiative and opportunity that reward early builders of the Starknet ecosystem.

 How it works?
 Simple: